priceops/priceops.org/content/index.md

 ### [4.
 Entitlement Checking](./4-entitlement.md)

-Entitlement to a given feature is always be determined by reference to the single source of truth about the customer's schedule and the pricing model.
+Entitlement to a given feature is always determined by reference to the single source of truth about the customer's schedule and the pricing model.
 Application code remains agnostic as to the names or versions of plans within the pricing